urbit/docs/arvo/clay/data-types.md

   +$  mood  [=care =case =path]                         ::  request in desk
 ```

-This represents a request for the state of the `desk` at a particular
+This represents a request for data related to the state of the `desk` at a
-commit, specfied by `case`. `care` specifies what kind of information is
+particular commit, specfied by `case`. `care` specifies what kind of information
-desired, and `path` specifies the path we are requesting.
+is desired, and `path` specifies the path we are requesting.

 #### `$moat:clay`, range subscription request